ranbureand/sitefolio/_posts/2021-08-13-multilingual-sites-in-jekyll-2.markdown

 {: .code-m }
 {% endraw %}

-to retrieve the name of the link in the current selected language from the following lines in the `snippets.yml` data file:
+To retrieve the name of the link in the current selected language from the following lines in the `snippets.yml` data file:

 {% raw %}
 ``` yaml